Complex-demand Scheduling Problem with Application in Smart Grid: Related work

 \section{Related work}

 Several recent studies consider resource allocation with inelastic demands (that is, when the decision variables are all binary).
-For a single time slot case, our problem resembles the complex-demand knapsack problem {\sc (CKP)}~\cite{YC13CKP}.
-Let $\phi$ be the maximum angle between any complex valued demands.
+For a single time slot case, the problem studied here resembles the complex-demand knapsack problem {\sc (CKP)}~\cite{YC13CKP}.
+Let $\phi$ be the maximum angle between any pair of complex-valued demands and $N$ be the total number of these demands.
 A $\frac{1}{2}$-approximation was obtained \cite{YC13CKP} for the case where $0 \le \phi \le \frac{\pi}{2}$.
 On the other hand, it was shown in \cite{woeginger2000does} (also \cite{YC13CKP}) that no fully polynomial-time approximation scheme (FPTAS) exists.
 Recently, a polynomial-time approximation scheme (PTAS), and a bi-criteria FPTAS (allowing constraint violation) for $\frac{\pi}{2} < \phi < \pi - \varepsilon$ were obtained in \cite{CKM14, CKM15}.
-This essentially closes the approximation gap as it is shown \cite{KCE14} that when $\phi \in (\tfrac{\pi}{2}, \pi]$, there is no $\alpha$-approximation to {\sc CKP} for any $\alpha$ with polynomial number of bits, unless P=NP.
+This essentially closes the approximation gap as it is shown in \cite{KCE14} that when $\phi \in (\tfrac{\pi}{2}, \pi]$, there is no $\alpha$-approximation to {\sc CKP} for any $\alpha$ with polynomial number of bits, unless P=NP.
 Additionally, when $\varepsilon$ is arbitrarily close to zero (i.e., $\phi \to \pi$) there is no $(\alpha,\beta)$-approximation in general for any $\alpha,\beta$ with polynomial number of bits, unless P=NP.
 Therefore, the PTAS and the bi-criteria FPTAS~\cite{CKM14} are the best approximation possible for {\sc CKP}.
 In \cite{KT15}, an extension of {\sc CKP} was provided to handle a constant number of quadratic (and linear) constraints.
-A fast greedy algorithm was given in \cite{KKCMZ16} for solving {\sc CKP} with a constant approximation ratio that runs in $O(n\log n)$ time.
+A fast greedy algorithm was given in \cite{KKCMZ16} for solving {\sc CKP} with a constant approximation ratio that runs in $O(N\log N)$ time.
 A recent work \cite{MCK16} extends the greedy algorithm to solve the optimal power flow problem (OPF) with inelastic demands, a generalization of {\sc CKP} to a networked setting including voltage constraints.